NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/mesmerizing-opal.md

 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 2
 weight:
 value: "7"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` (concentrate)  * * *  This silver-bound opal pendant is afire with iridescence.
+description: "**Activate** `pf2:1` (concentrate)  * * *  This silver-bound opal pendant
+  is afire with iridescence.
 When you activate it, attempt a Deception check to [[Actions/Feint|Feint]].
   If the outcome is a success, you get a critical success instead.
 If the outcome is a critical failure, you get a failure instead."
 powerTitle1:
 actionEconomy1:
 type1: